Nitmiluk Gorge

 1. PhD candidate or other early career female scholar (no more than 10 years post PhD) from a low exchange rate country.
 Extra time will be considered for maternity.

-2. Has applied from travel support from the WAC-10 Travel Grants Committee and has been awarded accommodation and registration for WAC-10.
+2. Has applied for travel support from the WAC-10 Travel Grants Committee and has been awarded accommodation and registration for WAC-10.

 3. Does not have access to institutional or national funding for an airfare or has limited access.